awsdocs/aws-doc-sdk-examples/.rust_alpha/batch/README.md

 # AWS SDK for Rust code examples for AWS Batch

-AWS Batch enables you to .
+AWS Batch enables you to run batch computing workloads on the AWS Cloud.

 ## Purpose